Carbon Feedback

 The far north and Arctic have been warming up twice as faster than the rest of the planet In Siberia , that holds by far the most of the Arctic's huge store of frozen carbon, some regions have been warming three times as fast.
 This is all much faster than the scientists had predicted from their computer models and the Arctic is now warming four times as fast as the rest of the planet.

 Tropospheric (ground level) ozone is projected to be the cause of a major carbon feedback with further global warming.
-Ground level ozone's Wells been toxic to human health is toxic to green plants reducing their capacity for photosynthesis. this air pollution is formed by a chemical reaction from fossil fuel pollutants and the reaction is catalyzed by the warmth of sunlight.
-Therefore this toxic ground level ozone will increase with global warming, and plants will become less efficient at fixing carbon from the ambient carbon dioxide, leaving more carbon dioxide in the air-a carbon feedback.
+Ground level ozone is well known to be toxic to human health and it is also toxic to green plants reducing their capacity for capturing carbon from the air by photosynthesis.
+This ozone air pollution is formed by a chemical reaction from fossil fuel pollutants and the reaction is catalyzed by the warmth of sunlight.
+Therefore this toxic ground level ozone will increase with global warming, and plants will become less efficient at fixing carbon from the ambient carbon dioxide, leaving more carbon dioxide in the air- a positive amplifying carbon feedback.